 Diabetic socks, unlike compression socks, offer little to no compression benefit.
 They are non-binding soft socks designed to prevent foot injuries that affect diabetic patients.
-These loose-fitting socks have sometimes have seamless toes and are made of materials that do not irritate skin.
+These loose-fitting socks sometimes have seamless toes and are made of materials that do not irritate skin.

 Diabetic socks are designed with moisture wicking properties that keep the feet dry to avoid infections.
-They basically protect the skin of your feet, but do not help with circulation problems.
+They protect the skin of your feet, but do not help with circulation problems.

 You don't have to compromise your style because you need diabetic socks.
 Shop men's and women's patterned non-binding socks.

 So, you can see that diabetic socks are very different from compression socks and that they offer opposite benefits.

 Can diabetes patients benefit from use of compression socks?